hyperledger-archives/aries-framework-go/docs/concepts/00_what_is_hl_aries.md

 It focuses on the exchange of [verifiable presentations](./01_terminologies.md#verifiable-presentation) and does not concern itself with the structure of the documents which are being exchanged. _(7)_

 ### 9. VDRI

+This controller provides functionalities for the creation, retrieval and resolution of [DID documents](./01_terminologies.md#did-document).

 ### 10. Verifiable